 - Heat the two pieces until both pieces achieve the braze material flow temperature and stick feed the braze material if pre-forms are not being used.
 (Our highly experienced applications lab will make sure the coil is designed to correctly heat your parts).

-- Clean the brazed joint and remove all of
+- Clean the brazed joint and remove all of the flux residue.

 More information on how induction heating is used in the brazing process is available in our Brazing Guide.
 Besides, we encourage you to read more about our induction brazing solutions in the brochure.
 You can download it, by clicking the button below!